|

 even, due to the closed hold and the turning, turning, turning!
 For

-this reason, waltz was forbidden in some countries and by various
+this reason, waltz was forbidden in some countries and by various religious

-with horror by the upper classes.)
+by the upper classes.)
 Viennese

 Waltz is fast; standard American Style Waltz is slow.
 Waltz is the